Join us for a special Open Studios Day as we open to the public the Digital Art Centre six floors of creative workspaces in Camden.

 PROGRAMME

-2:00pm - FAKE IT TILL YOU MAKE IT Media Wall screening
+2:00pm - Maya Man's FAKE IT TILL YOU MAKE IT Screening @Outdoor Media Wall

-3:00pm - Soft Bodies, Cold Machines exhibition tour with Pita Arreola
+3:00pm - Soft Bodies, Cold Machines Exhibition Tour with Pita Arreola, Head of Programmes, arebyte @Ground Floor

 5:00pm - Studios and bar closing